 Securing financing for multi-family properties in NYC can be different from traditional single-family homes.
 Here are some common financing options:

-• Commercial Loans: If you’re purchasing a larger multi-family property (more than 4 units), you’ll need a commercial loan.
-These loans can have different terms and interest rates, so it's crucial to work with a lender experienced in multi-family financing.
+- Commercial Loans: If you're purchasing a larger multi-family property (more than 4 units), you'll need a commercial loan.
+These loans can have different terms and interest rates, so work with a lender experienced in multi-family financing.

-• Prepare Financial Statements: Lenders will want to see your financial health, so be prepared with personal and business financial statements.
+- Prepare Financial Statements: Lenders will want to see your financial health, so be prepared with personal and business financial statements.
+See our mortgage pre-approval guide for what lenders look for.

 Self-Management vs. Hiring a Management Company